mevdschee/dbml-tools/README.md

 # dbml-tools

-A CLI toolset for working with [DBML](https://dbml.dbdiagram.io) (Database Markup Language) files and live databases.
+A CLI toolset for working with [DBML](https://dbml.dbdiagram.io) (Database Markup Language) files and databases.

 Functionality